Clare Rojas

 Clare E. Rojas (born 1976), also known by stage name Peggy Honeywell, is an American multidisciplinary artist.
 She is part of the Mission School.
 Rojas is "known for creating powerful folk-art-inspired tableaus that tackle traditional gender roles."
 She works in a variety of media, including painting, installations, video, street art, and children's books.
-Rojas is lives in the San Francisco Bay Area.
+Rojas lives in the San Francisco Bay Area.

 Early life and education

 Clare Rojas was born in 1976 in Columbus, Ohio.
 She is of half-Peruvian descent.
 As a teenager, Rojas visited a nursing home, where she would make portraits in pastel and oil, while she listened to the interesting stories of her subjects.

 She received a BFA degree in Printmaking from the Rhode Island School of Design (RISD); and a MFA degree from the School of the Art Institute of Chicago.
 At RISD, she studied printmaking, which informed her use of color, layering and sizing.
 In her search for non toxic paint, she discovered gouache, which she used to paint like a printmaker.